What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 • vomiting and diarrhea;

-• paleness and peeling of the skin;
+• paleness and flaking of the skin;

 • severe dry hair, hair loss and slow growth;

-• immunosuppression and permanent colds;
+• decreased immunity and persistent colds;

 • cramps and tingling in the legs;

-Reasons why hemoglobin drops
+Reasons why hemoglobin falls

 Nutrition that eliminates the decrease in hemoglobin in the blood